 - In 2001 co-founders Dennis Olsen, Meredith Dean, and Rebecca Olsen built the Art and Design Program at SRISA and established SRISA as a 501-C 3, non-profit school.

 - Maryville University, in St. Louis, MO, is SRISA’s School of Record.

 - SRISA and Maryville University are recognized by the Italian Ministry of Education.

-- All SRISA buildings located in the heart of Florence.
+- All SRISA buildings are located in the heart of Florence.

-- SRISA’s San Gallo Campus is just 3 minutes walk from the Academia Museum that houses the David statue by Michelangelo and is Florence’s only public art Academy.
+- SRISA’s San Gallo Campus is just a 3-minute walk from the Academia Museum that houses the David statue by Michelangelo and is Florence’s only public art Academy.

 - SRISA is the only art school in Florence with an active Art Gallery with street visibility that is listed as a top Contemporary Art Destination in Florence.

 - SRISA is the only school to have an official partnership with the University of Florence.

 - The average student body during semesters is 60-100.

 - The average student body in the summer terms is 200-300.